-For a gelcoat care overview, read Nick's piece on restoring an old boat.
+For a gelcoat care overview, read Nick's piece on restoring an old boat, "Offshore Log: Gelcoat Maintenance".
 Note that he hand polishes, which I don't recommend for larger boats, particularly if you use one of the harder paste waxes.
-Most maintenance wax jobs won't need all the steps here:
+Most maintenance wax jobs won't need all the steps here.

-This one rattles and and hums, but it works.
+An inexpensive variable speed polisher from Chicago Electric is worth looking at.
+This one rattles and hums, but it works.
 Ours is still working, but it gets used only twice a year.
 Harbor Freight also has 7.5-inch wool buffing pads to match for much less than the 3M versions.

 It has some nice features (like a built-in breaker, in case there is a fault in the circuit), and is sized to take the smaller 3M Finesse-It pads that 3M recommend for the Finesse It step below.
 Shurhold also makes its own buffing compound, Buff-Magic.

 Wash thoroughly, removing all oil and grease.
-We haven't tested boat soaps, but if you want to get rid of the old wax, keep in mind that many boat soaps are mildly formulated not to remove waxes.
-For this stage of cleaning, Nick likes Simple Green.
+Our recent test of boat soaps found some clear winners, including some environmentally friendly products that can be safely used on boats in the water.
+Keep in mind, however, that if you DO want to get rid of your old wax, many boat soaps are mildly formulated so they will NOT remove waxes.
+For this stage of cleaning, Nick likes Simple Green—which does remove the wax.
 He dilutes as needed.
 You could do the same with one of the recommended cleaners below in our multipurpose cleaner test, which includes some eco-friendly choices.

 For serious stains, spray your chosen cleaner undiluted.
 Note that ALL of the spray cleaners in our last multipurpose cleaner test removed wax.